joao-borrego/cripto/project/README.md

 Security Assertion Markup Language (SAML) is an open standard for authentication and authorisation purposes.
 It consists of an XML-based markup language typically used between an identity provider and a service provider.

+The single most important use case that SAML addresses is web browser Single Sign-On (SSO).
+This can be implemented in two ways, in a SP-initiated scenario or in an IdP-initiated scenario.
+In the first case, an unauthenticated user tries to directly access a SP protected resource and gets redirected to an IdP to sign on.
+In the second scenario, the user is visiting an IdP already authenticated and tries to access a linked partner SP.

-The intended setup is a small SAML federation with only 3 entities:
+The intended setup is a small SAML federation with an SP-initiated scenario and only 3 entities:

 1. Service Provider (SP)
 2. Server Client (Browser)
-3. Indentity Provider (IdP)
+3. Identity Provider (IdP)

 Each of the aforementioned entities will run on a dedicated virtual machine.
 They will be connected by an internal virtual network.

+We will be using Shibboleth [[1]], a framework for federated SSO, to implement this.

 The process of achieving this can be mostly automated, assuming a clean install environment.
 For this reason we have written scripts to automatically install required dependencies or copy pre-filled configuration files, which was useful for testing purposes and ensuring that the process could be replicated.